telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### e `Object`

 A custom event object.
-The event can be canceled in the same way as when using a standard jQuery event object through `e.preventDefault();`.
+The event can be canceled similar to a standard jQuery event object by using `e.preventDefault();`.

 ### progress